The Biggest Red Birdhouse and How to Easily Mount It

 What would you do?

-• Stain it the cedar color of its roof?
+• Stain it cedar to match the roof?

-You may also enjoy seeing Our Year-Round Vermont Mountain Views.
+You may also enjoy seeing more of Our Year-Round Vermont Mountain Views in this post.

 Large Amish birdhouse mounted in yard for purple martins.